-Portland Ballet Co. presents- “A Harlequinade”
+Portland Ballet Co. presents- “The Sleeping Beauty”

-Portland Ballet Co. presents- “A Harlequinade”
+Portland Ballet Co. presents- “The Sleeping Beauty”

 Portland School of Ballet- Building Ballet Series: “The Sleeping Beauty”